sterenziani/QuestLog/README.md

 ### v1.0.2

 #### Features
-* Create accounts to be used anywhere anytime
+* Create accounts to be used anywhere, anytime
-* Browse games base on their genres, developers or publishers
+* Browse games based on their genres, developers or publishers
-* Get game recommendations based on games you have interest in
+* Get game recommendations based on games you have shown interest in
 * Rate games
-* Log the time it took to beat a game
+* Log the time it took you to beat a game
 * Look at the average score given by users
 * Look at the average time it took users to beat the game